-Your radio requires no regular maintenance other than ensuring that the battery has sufficient charge and that no damage has occurred to the antenna or the battery.
+The only radio maintenance required is ensuring the battery has sufficient charge and that the antenna and battery are not damaged.

 Notice To prevent permanent damage to the radio case, do not allow the radio to come into contact with detergents, alcohol, aerosol sprays, or petroleumbased products.